 Below are four more questions to ask when choosing an inventory management software:

 Consider your business’s needs and challenges.
 Have you outgrown an outdated inventory management system, or are you a small business that is growing slower than anticipated?

 Are your inventory levels across your sales channels inconsistent?
 Are you running out of stock quicker than anticipated?
+Are you able to track inventory KPIs and meet your goals?
 Do you need to improve your inventory tracking so you know where your units are at any given point?